-The statutory basis for the proposed rule change is Section 6(b)(5) of the Act,13 which require that an Exchange have rules that are designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
-Specifically, this rule proposal supports the objectives of perfecting the mechanism of a free and open market and the national market system because it promotes uniformity across markets concerning when and how to halt trading in all stocks as a result of extraordinary market volatility.
+The basis under the Act for these proposed rule changes are [sic] the requirement under Section 6(b)(5) 18 that an Exchange have rules that are designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
+Specifically, this rule proposal supports the objectives of perfecting the mechanism of a free and open market and the national market system because it promotes uniformity across markets concerning when and how to halt trading in all stock options as a result of extraordinary market volatility in a manner that is consistent with that being proposed for stocks.

-B. Self-Regulatory Organization's Statement on Burden on Competition

-The proposed rule change does not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

-C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others
+B. Self-Regulatory Organization's Statement on Burden on Competition different method of reopening is appropriate under the circumstances, including but not limited to, no rotation, an abbreviated rotation or any other variation in the manner of the rotation.
+C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others

-The Exchange has not solicited, and does not intend to solicit, comments on this proposed rule change.
-The Exchange has not received any unsolicited written comments from members or other interested parties.
+The Exchange does not believe that the proposed rule change will impose any burden on competition not

+The Exchange neither solicited nor received comments on the proposal.